minnalmuralix/BarkGPT---Dog-Bark-Translator/README.md

 [we cant understand what dogs are saying]

 ### The Solution (that nobody asked for)
-[we made a translator for understanding]
+[we made a translator for understanding dogs
+]

 ## Technical Details
 ### Technologies/Components Used